Amityaron/customer-churn-classifi-cation/README.md

 Based on game theory, SHAP assigns an importance value to each feature for a given prediction.

-SHAP aims to fairly assign a value to each feature $x_i$
+SHAP aims to fairly assign a value to each feature $x_i$ in our case we have 7 features.

 based on its contribution to the model’s prediction for an instance.